 Ubud village is well known as central of traditional, crafts and dances in Bali.
-This place is one of the most favorite tourism object in the island.
+Therefore this place is one of the most favorite tourism object in the island.
 Visitors are easily to find number of unique handmade craft on street shops, art market with welcoming native people.
-Besides, Ubud is blessed by a very beautiful iconic landscapes, terraced rice paddies, waterfall, ancient holy sites include the Tirta Empul temple complex, intricately carved Goa Gajah (Elephant Cave).
+Besides, Ubud is bless with a very beautiful iconic landscapes, terraced rice paddies, waterfall, ancient holy sites include the Tirta Empul temple complex, Gunung Kawi Temple, intricately carved Goa Gajah (Elephant Cave).
 Ubud has a population of about 30,000 people.

 What on Ubud Village?

 Ubud has number of art museums, such as the Blanco Renaissance Museum, the Puri Lukisan Museum, the Neka Art Museum and Agung Rai Muesum and Art.
 They all represented of Ubud art as all people over the world known.

 Monkey forest is a rain forest located in the center of Ubud village.
 It is situated 1 km from the center of Ubud government residing in the Padang Tegal Custom Village.
 Ubud Monkey Forest lives thousands of monkey in Balinese word called by Wenara Wana.

 Goa Gajah’s name is slightly misleading, lending the impression that it’s a gigantic dwelling full of elephants.
 Nevertheless, Goa Gajah ‘Elephant Cave’ is an archaeological site of significant historical value that makes it a special place to visit.
 Located on the cool western edge of Bedulu Village, six kilometers out of central Ubud, you do not need more than an hour to descend to its relic-filled courtyard and view the rock-wall carvings, a central meditation cave, bathing pools and fountains.